plotly/dash-labs/docs/DOCUMENTATION.md

 Templates provide a `.layout(app)` method that will construct a container of components that can be assigned to `app.layout`, or combined with other components to build `app.layout`.

 ## template and app.callback integration
 For convenience, `@app.callback` accepts an optional `template` argument.
 When provided, `@app.callback` will automatically add the provided input and output components to the template.
-Because of the information that `@app.callback` already has access to, it can choose reasonable defaults for the component's role and label.
+Because of the information that `@app.callback` already has access to, it can choose reasonable defaults for the component's `role` and `label`.
 Because the components will be added to the template, it becomes possible to construct the component inline in the `@app.callback` definition (rather than constructing them above and assigning them to local variables).
 With these conveniences, the example above becomes:

 [demos/template_system2.py](demos/template_system2.py)